kraftaa/kraftaa.github.io/2025-2-28-postgres.md

 - Stabilized std::sync::Mutex::unlock: A method to explicitly unlock a Mutex without dropping it.
 - Various syntax improvements and standard library additions.

-[//]: # (If we'd known about these versioning challenges in advance, we might have made different architectural decisions or put more effort into maintaining our own forks of critical dependencies.)
+If we'd known about these versioning challenges in advance, we might have made different architectural decisions or put more effort into maintaining our own forks of critical dependencies.

-<span id="orm-pros-cons">5.2 The Pros and Cons of Diesel ORM</span>
+**<span id="orm-pros-cons">5.2 The Pros and Cons of Diesel ORM</span>**

 Diesel was mostly a great choice, but its automatic schema generation sometimes caused issues, pulling unnecessary columns from Postgres.
 We worked around this by defining smaller Diesel schemas, making sure only the required data was fetched.